Compounded Semaglutide Cost in 2026: The Honest Breakdown

 How much does compounded semaglutide cost per month in 2026?

-Through US-licensed telehealth providers, compounded semaglutide costs $149 to $399 per month in 2026.
-Sublingual semaglutide is the most affordable at $149 to $249 per first month.
-Injection semaglutide ranges from $179 to $399 per month depending on provider and commitment tier.
-Brand-name Wegovy by comparison is around $1,349 per month at cash retail without insurance.
+Through US-licensed telehealth providers, compounded semaglutide costs $179 for the first month and typically $249 to $399 per month after in 2026.
+Sublingual semaglutide is the most affordable at $179 to $249 per first month.
+Injection semaglutide runs $179 the first month and $249 to $399 per month after, depending on provider and commitment tier, with the physician consultation, medication, and shipping typically bundled.
+Compounded medications are not FDA-approved as final products.

 What should be included in the monthly compounded semaglutide price?